 If your child takes a break from their studies that is not a summer break (non-summer break), they are not considered a full-time student and coverage will be cancelled.
-When they resume full-time studies, you can contact Payroll to reinstate their coverage.
+When they resume full-time studies, you can reinstate their coverage.

 If your child is on approved medical leave from their school, coverage may continue during the approved leave if you provide supporting documentation from the school approving the leave.

-If there are any changes to the form (for example, your child takes a non-summer break from their studies, graduates earlier than originally indicated or changes plans and will not return to school), it is your responsibility to inform Payroll so that coverage is cancelled at the end of the term their studies are placed on hold or completed.
+If there are any changes (for example, your child takes a non-summer break from their studies, graduates earlier than originally indicated or changes plans and will not return to school), it is your responsibility to make the appropriate change in Workday.
+For more information please visit Making enrolment changes page.

 What if my child is studying abroad?
 Are they still covered?